-89. In any municipality in which the tax on perAssessment of public sons is imposed, no tax shall be assessed on any person in respect of his occupation of any holding which contains any building the property of Government or of a local authority, but a rate not exceeding seven and a half per centum may be assessed on the annual value of every such holding, to be ascertained in the manner prescribed by section 101, and such rate shall be payable by Government, or the local authority concerned.
+89. In any municipality in which the tax on persons is imposed, no tax shall be assessment of public assessed on any person in respect of his occupation of any holding which contains any building the property of Government or of a local authority, but a rate not exceeding seven and a half per centum may be assessed on the annual value of every such holding, to be ascertained in the manner prescribed by section 101, and such rate shall be payable by Government, or the local authority, concerned.

 By sec.
 37 of Beng.
 Act IV of 1894 the words "contains any building" have been substituted for "is" after "which."
-By the same section the words "of a railway administration of a local authority" were substituted for "and used for "the purposes of a public building" and the words "of the failway administration of the local authority concerned" were added at the end.
+By the same section the words "of a railway administration or of a local authority" were substituted for "and used for the purposes of a public building" and the words "or the railway administration or the local authority concerned" were added at the end.
 But in as much as the levy of taxes from a railway administration is regulated exclusively by sec.
-135 of the Indian Railways Act IA of 1890, the words "of a railway administration" and "or the failway administration" have been omitted by sec.
+135 of the Indian Railways Act IX of 1880, the words "of a railway administration" and "or the railway administration" have been omitted by sec.
 2 of Beng.
-Act VI of 1894.
+Act VI of 1894,

 Beng.
-Act VI of 1894 was published in the Calcutta Gazette on the 10th October, 1894, with the assent of the Governor-General, received on the 3rd October 1894
+Act VI of 1894 was published in the Calcutta Gazette on the 10th October, 1894, with the assent of the Governor-General received on the 3rd October 1894.

-Sec.
-135 of Act IX of 1890 runs as follows :-
+Taxation of Railways .-- Sec.
+135 of Act IX of 1890 (Indian Railways Act) runs as follows :--- authorities, namely :---